 - Leadership and Governance.
 This dimension involves the management of issues that are inherent to the business model or common practice in the industry and that are in potential conflict with the interest of broader stakeholder groups, and therefore create a potential liability or a limitation or removal of a license to operate.
 This includes regulatory compliance, risk management, safety management, supply-chain and materials sourcing, conflicts of interest, anticompetitive behavior, and corruption and bribery.

-Although the “universe” of sustainability issues served as a starting point for the SASB’s Provisional Standards setting, this extensive list was refined through a series of steps designed to identify those issues reasonably likely to have material impacts on companies in an industry.
+Although the “universe” of sustainability issues served as a starting point for the SASB’s standards setting, this extensive list was refined through a series of steps designed to identify those issues reasonably likely to have material impacts on companies in an industry.
 Because each of these issues tends to have a different impact or consequence depending on the context in which it arises, sustainable corporate activities will vary from one industry to another, meaning each industry has its own unique sustainability profile.
-The disclosure topics included in SASB’s industry-specific Provisional Standards are therefore a sub-set of this universe of sustainability issues, tailored to the industry’s specific context.
+The disclosure topics included in SASB’s industry-specific standards are therefore a sub-set of this universe of sustainability issues, tailored to the industry’s specific context.